In Search of the Best Wines from Priorat

 On the hunt for the best wines from Priorat?
 This tiny but renowned red winemaking region located just south of Barcelona, Let’s explore what makes this region so unique, and what to look for when seeking quality.

-The future for this big-red-wine lovers mecca wasn’t alway secure.
-Priorat had all but disappeared as wine-growing region by the mid-1970s, due to fascist dictator Fancisco Franco’s subsistence-based agricultural policy and the remoteness of the region.
+The future for this big-red-wine lovers mecca wasn’t always secure.
+Priorat had all but disappeared as a wine-growing region by the mid-1970s, due to the fascist dictator Francisco Franco’s subsistence-based agricultural policy and the region’s remoteness.

 The Wines of Priorat